TraceMachina/nativelink/CONTRIBUTING.md

    remaining issues.
 Feel free to ask for help if you have trouble getting CI for your pull request green.

-8. If you need to make additional changes, don't use a regular `git commit` on the pull request branch.
+8. If you need to make further changes, don't use a regular `git commit` on the pull request branch.
 Instead use `git commit --amend` and `git push -f` to update the commit in-place.
 The changes between the commit versions will remain visible in the Reviewable UI.